Buru language

 Buru or Buruese (Buru: li fuk Buru) is a Malayo-Polynesian language of the Central Maluku branch.
 In 1991 it was spoken by approximately 45,000 Buru people who live on the Indonesian island of Buru (Pulau Buru).
 It is also preserved in the Buru communities on Ambon and some other Maluku Islands, as well as in the Indonesian capital Jakarta and in the Netherlands.

 The most detailed study of Buru language was conducted in the 1980s by Australian missionaries and ethnographers Charles E. Grimes and Barbara Dix Grimes.

 Dialects

-Three dialects of Buru can be distinguished, each of which is used by its corresponding ethnic group on Buru island: Rana (named after the lake in the center of Buru; more than 14,000 speakers), Masarete (more than 9,500 speakers) and Wae Sama (more than 6,500 speakers).
-Some 3,000–5,000 of Rana people along with their main dialect use the so-called "secret dialect" Ligahan.
+Three dialects of Buru can be distinguished, each of which is used by its corresponding ethnic group on Buru island: Rana (named after the lake in the center of Buru; more than 14,000 speakers), Masarete (more than 9,500 speakers), and Wae Sama (more than 6,500 speakers).
+Some 3,000–5,000 of the Rana people along with their main dialect use the so-called "secret dialect" Ligahan.
 The dialect of Fogi which once existed in the western area of the island is now extinct.
 Lexical similarities between the dialects are about 90% between Masarete and Wae Sama, 88% between Masarete and Rana and 80% between Wae Sama and Rana.
 Aside from native vernaculars, most Buru people, especially in the coastal regions and towns, have at least some command and understanding of the official language of the country, Indonesian.
 The coastal population also uses Ambonese Malay.